 While moisture problems in your home can be challenging, the good news is there are proactive things you can do to prevent mold.
-We suggest ONE simple and inexpensive solution that can help keep those indoor moisture levels down.
+We suggest ONE simple, inexpensive solution to help keep those indoor moisture levels down.
 It can help protect your home and belongings, and keep mold outside where it belongs!

 Get a Portable Dehumidifier

 No mold grows without water or moisture.
 Ideally, homeowners should keep aim to keep indoor humidity between 30 and 50 percent relative humidity, and a dehumidifier is the easiest way to do it.
 While whole house units require a professional and can be pricey, a large amount of moisture they remove lets you run your air conditioner less.
 But depending on your square footage, a suitable medium or large capacity floor unit for just a few hundred dollars can do the trick.
-If your indoor space is at the high end of a dehumidifier's capacity, choose a larger size to ensure efficiency.
+Choose a larger size to ensure efficiency if your indoor space is at the high end of a dehumidifier's capacity.

 Floor dehumidifiers require minimal maintenance other than finding the ideal location, emptying the collected water as needed, and occasionally cleaning the filter.
 A basement is a great spot and may allow for a hose to automatically move collected water straight into a floor drain or sump pump.